Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 AI features — Annie has none of the modern AI layer

-Annie's marketing doesn't claim AI scene understanding, generative music, voice cloning, or LLM-powered alerts.
+Annie's marketing doesn't claim AI scene understanding, generative music, or LLM-powered alerts.
 The cry detection is rule-based audio triggering.
 The lullaby library is a fixed set of 15 tracks.
 None of that is bad — it's a mature, working monitor.
 But it predates the current generative-AI wave.

 If you actively don't want AI in a baby monitor — privacy, simplicity, generic concern — Annie's traditional approach is the right answer.
 If the AI is the reason you're shopping, Annie isn't competing for that buyer.